Idaho Pest Library

 DangerousMus musculus

-House mice are small rodents with dusty gray to light brown fur, large ears relative to body size, and long scaly tails ...
+House mice are small rodents with dusty gray to light brown fur, oversized ears for their body, and long scaly tails abo...

 Norway Rat